-The credentialing process will be completed within 90 days from receipt of a complete application and the provider's national provider number issued by the Centers for Medicare and Medicaid Services.
+The credentialing process will be completed within 90 days from receipt of a complete application.

 FAILURE OF AN APPLICANT TO RESPOND TIMELY AND ADEQUATELY TO A REQUEST FOR CREDENTIALING INFORMATION MAY RESULT IN TERMINATION OF THE APPLICATION PROCESS AND A WAITING PERIOD TO REAPPLY.